dxos/dxos/README.md

 We build [Composer](https://composer.space): an extensible app platform where developers can extend their intelligence.
 Open-source.
 Multiplayer.
 Local-first.
 Private.

-The DXOS SDK takes care of peer-to-peer collaboration for local-first apps.
+The DXOS SDK takes care of peer-to-peer collaboration for local-first apps without central sync servers.

-Learn more about the [the mission](https://docs.dxos.org/guide/why)
+Learn more about the [the mission](https://docs.dxos.org/guide/why).

-## Demo
+## SDK Demo

 Shown below are two sessions of an application using ECHO to replicate state peer-to-peer in real-time.